 Low maintenance

-Just like essentially all the Aprilaire products I’ve reviewed in this article so far, this dehumidifier is a low-maintenance device (and that’s how I like them!).
+Like all the Aprilaire products I’ve reviewed in this article so far, this dehumidifier is a low-maintenance device (and that’s how I like them!).
 It won’t require me to clean it frequently, and the filters are so efficient that I’ll only have to clean or replace them once a year.
 For the regular purpose of cleanliness, however, it is important you wipe off dirt on the exterior from time to time.

 Flexible mounting

-The first thing I noticed when unboxing the product was that it contains a digital panel, which comes along with the dehumidifier when purchased.
+The first thing I noticed when unboxing the product was that it contains a digital panel, which comes with the dehumidifier when purchased.
 The design of this product allows users to choose specifically where the panel would be mounted.
 I chose to mount it on the top side as it is the most comfortable to reach.
-But if you prefer it mounted differently, you can choose to place it elsewhere.
+But if you prefer it mounted differently, you can place it elsewhere.

 Pros